 So what should you do?

-Oh, and if sand is blowing, then feel free to use a waterproof cover; it’ll save you a lot of headache (and potentially money!) later.
+Oh, and if sand is blowing, feel free to use a waterproof cover; it’ll save you a lot of headache (and potentially money!) later.

 Rushing Water and Sea Spray

 If you’ve ever tried to photograph a waterfall or breaking waves, then you’ll know that the water sprays everywhere.
 Even if you think you’re far enough away that you’ll be able to avoid the spray, you’re probably wrong.

 Now, saltwater is far more damaging to your camera gear than freshwater, which is why you should be extra careful when shooting by the ocean.

 Regardless, I’d recommend working with a waterproof cover.
 But I’d also suggest you take an extra step:

-Cover the front of your lens with some type of protection.
+When not actively shooting, cover the front of your lens with some type of protection.

 For instance, you can put a plastic bag on the front of the lens.
 Then, when it comes time to shoot an image, you pull the plastic bag off, take your shot, and put the plastic bag on once again.

 Otherwise, you’re going to end up with a very wet front lens element, which — while not life-threatening — is going to make your images blurry.

-How to Clean Your Camera: Equipment
+How to Clean Your Camera and Lenses: Equipment

 Rocket blowers are very inexpensive.
 They’re also extremely effective — at removing dust, at removing sand, and at removing dirt.

 That’s why you should always, always, always carry a rocket blower with you in your camera bag, and you should also have a rocket blower as part of your cleaning kit at home.